Home / Teaching & Research / Laidlaw Scholars / Laidlaw Scholars Application Criteria

 Transcript

-Statement of Interest/Project Description: This includes a short description of the project, including the key research question that you are seeking to answer, any major events and activities related to conducting the research, the names and brief descriptions of any organizations or stakeholders with which you will work, and any potential impact of your findings.
+This includes a short description of the research project, including the key question that you are seeking to answer, any major events and activities related to conducting the research, the names and brief descriptions of any organizations or stakeholders with which you will work, and any potential impact of your findings.
 Please be as precise as possible.
 It is also helpful if the statement answers the following questions:

-Faculty Mentor Statement of Support: Letter should include a clear explanation of the author’s relationship to the individual student or student group; the need being met by the proposed research project, and the author’s contact information
+Faculty Mentor Statement of Support: Letter should include a clear explanation of the mentor’s relationship to the applicant; the need being met by the proposed research project, and the mentor’s contact information

 Leadership Statement: This should answer the following prompts: